 General Board Nomination/Election Rules

-The EAB has established the nomination/election rules for the VCB, EOB, LFB, and SDB as follows:
+The EAB has established the nomination/election rules for the VCB, EOB, LFB, SDB, and CC as follows:

 - An individual must first be a NACVA member in good standing.